vv-dc/prescott/src/modules/bootstrap/README.md

 # @prescott/bootstrap
-Implementation of root config loader for Prescott.\
+Implementation of root config loader for Prescott.
-Bootstraps application according to provided configuration and checks system consistency.
+Bootstraps application according to provided configuration.